-Test administrators receive the TIP in Educator Portal after each testlet is assigned to a student.
+Test administrators receive the TIP in Educator Portal once the testlet is assigned to a student.
 After the testlet is administered, the TIP is no longer available.
 The TIP is a secure testing material.
 When the TIP is downloaded and printed, it must be securely destroyed after the testlet is administered.

-Reviewing the TIP is critical for successful assessment administration, especially for a teacher-administered testlet: those at the Initial Precursor level for ELA and mathematics and at the Initial linkage level for science.
+Reviewing the TIP is critical for successful assessment administration, especially for a teacheradministered testlet: those at the Initial Precursor level for ELA and mathematics and at the Initial linkage level for science.
 A teacher-administered testlet typically has materials that must be gathered, and for science the TIP includes picture-response cards that must printed.
-Best practice is to print the science picture-response cards in color.
+Best practice is to print in color.

 More information about the TIP, including how to access a TIP and the content of a TIP, is provided in the EDUCATOR PORTAL USER GUIDE and TEST ADMINISTRATION MANUAL.
 Sample TIPS are available on each state's webpage on the DLM website.

-Also, access the Test Tickets and TIPs in the Spring Window for YE States or Science Test Tickets and TIPs in the Spring Window (for IE states) helplet on the DLM website.
+Also, refer to the Test Tickets and TIPs in the Spring Window for YE States or Science Test Tickets and TIPs in the Spring Window (for IE states) helplets on the DLM website.

-NOTE: The TIP for testlets at the lower linkage levels contains more information than TIPs for testlets at the higher linkage levels.
+NOTE: TIPs for testlets at the lower linkage levels contains more information than TIPs for testlets at the higher linkage levels.
 For a testlet at the lower levels, the test administrator will likely need to gather materials in addition to printing science picture-response cards.

-For the majority of computer-delivered testlets at the higher linkage levels, almost everything a student needs is on the computer screen within the testlet.
-Although, this is not always the case.
+For the majority of computer-delivered testlets at the higher linkage levels, almost everything a student needs is displayed on the computer screen within the testlet.
+However, this is not always the case.